 Holistic care for victims of sexual violence

-“Inclusive Holistic carE for Refugee and migrant victims of sexual violation in Belgium, Sweden and UK”, INHeRE, is an EU-funded project launched on November 1st, 2019, whose aim is to improve holistic care for migrants, applicants of international protection and refugees who have been sexually victimized, regardless of their age, gender, sexual orientation and/or legal status.
+“Inclusive Holistic carE for Refugee and migrant victims of sexual violation in Belgium, Ireland and UK”, INHeRE, is an EU-funded project launched on November 1st, 2019, whose aim is to improve holistic care for migrants, applicants of international protection and refugees who have been sexually victimized, regardless of their age, gender, sexual orientation and/or legal status.

 INHeRE targets multi-sector professionals at asylum reception facilities, Sexual Assault Care Centres (SACCs), police authorities, clinical psychologists, and intercultural mediators.
-Specific attention is paid to care pathways inclusive for victims who are male, LGBTIQA and/or victims of trafficking.
+Specific attention is paid to care pathways inclusive for victims who are male, LGBT+ and/or victims of trafficking.

 The 2-year long program is expected to empower survivors of sexual violence to claim their rights and stand up to abuse by accessing holistic care and adequate legal assistance.
 It is also meant to strengthen multi-agency cooperation and the capacity of professionals to assist migrant, refugee and trafficked victims.